6 Common Air Conditioner Smells Explained and How to Solve the Problem

 How to Solve It

-Inspect your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t resolve the problem, reach Van Haaften Plumbing & Heating at 641-628-3621.
+Check your filter first.
+If you haven’t put in a new one within the last three months and can’t see light through it, you should replace it.
+If that doesn’t fix the issue, contact Van Haaften Plumbing & Heating at 641-628-3621.

 5. Air Conditioner Smells Like Burning Plastic